bertrand-lab/mn-fe-allocation/README.md

+This page describes how to run all the code for "Cellular costs underpin micronutrient limitation in phytoplankton", by J.S.P.
+McCain, A. Tagliabue, E. Susko, A.E.
+Achterberg, A.E.
+Allen, and E.M.
+Bertrand, published in Science Advances.
+[Here](https://www.science.org/doi/10.1126/sciadv.abg6501) is the paper.

 `/scripts` contains all the files for running the model and conducting the Approximate Bayesian Computation for estimating model parameters.

 To re-run the code, you need the following file structure: